flowcommerce/redux-fetch/README.md

 ### Configure server-side rendering

-On the server side you will need to match the routes to a location, fulfill data requirements, and finally render.
+On the server side you should match the routes to a location, fulfill data requirements, and finally render.

 ```js
 import React from 'react';